Paul Grimstad

 Paul Grimstad is an American writer, musician, academic and actor.
+He is currently Senior Lecturer in the Humanities Program at Yale University.

 Early life and education

+Grimstad was born in the unincorporated village of Branch Wisconsin in 1973.
+He is of Norwegian and Italian descent.
 Grimstad earned his undergraduate degree from the University of Wisconsin–Madison.
 He later earned a Ph.D at New York University.

 Career

 Academia

 Grimstad joined the faculty at Yale University in 2007, initially in the Department of English, and later moved to the Humanities Program.
-In 2013 he published the book Experience and Experimental Writing with Oxford University Press.
+In 2013, he published the book Experience and Experimental Writing with Oxford University Press.
 He currently serves as the Director of Undergraduate Studies for the Humanities major.
-In 2014, he received the Sarai Ribicoff ’79 Award for Teaching Excellence.
+In 2014, he received the Sarai Ribicoff '79 Award for Teaching Excellence.
 He has also taught at Columbia University and New York University.

 Music and film composition

 Grimstad composed the original scores for several independent films.

 The Sweet Easts opening credits sequence features actress Talia Ryder singing Grimstad's original song "Evening Mirror," composed specifically for the film.

 Outside of film, Grimstad composes and produces original songs in the avant-pop genre.
 On September 30, 2025, Grimstad will simultaneously release SONGS, a new avant-pop record, Music For Film, a compilation of his film score work, and Live at Baby's All Right, a live EP.

+Grimstad composed the music for the opening sequence of Sarah Sherman's HBO comedy special Sarah Squirm Live + In the Flesh.